Chelsea College of Arts, University of the Arts London

 About Ego Ahaiwe Sowinski

 Ego Ahaiwe Sowinski holds a Master’s degree in Archives and Record Management (International) from University College London.
 Her work explores archives in relation to Black histories and experiences in Britain and throughout the diaspora.
-She is currently the archivist for the Rita Keegan Archive Project and a member of the Remembering Olive Collective 2.0.
+She is currently the archivist for the Rita Keegan Archive Project and a founding member of the Remembering Olive (Morris) Collective 2.0.
+Ahaiwe Sowinski is a member of Transmission – a core group of five individuals who share thoughts and ideas on the current heritage landscape.
+Transmission continues to develop frameworks for interrogating what it means to be a Black archive, advocate and/or archivist in the 21st century with a view to sharing skills and building capacity with the heritage and memory work sector.
 She is a board member for YO MAMA!
 Housing Cooperative, founded by Amoke Kubat, a creative and healing focused initiative.
-She also holds positions on the board for LUX, an international arts agency that supports and promotes artists’ moving image practice and Not/Nowhere, an artist workers’ cooperative.
+She also holds a position on the advisory board for Not/Nowhere, a UK artist workers’ cooperative.